ashleyolson477/fischertechnik-lambda/README.md

 ## System Architecture Overview
 The system uses MQTT to transmit factory data between the cloud and the physical factory.
 Node-RED serves as the central control logic for parsing, transforming, and routing messages.

 Parts of the factory's original Python control logic (such as the structure of NFC payloads in `Nfc_MQTT.py`) were used as a **template** when building the Node-RED message flows.
 Although the Python code was not executed directly, its logic for publishing NFC data (including fields like `workpiece.id`, `type`, `state`, and `ts`) and using topics like `fl/i/nfc/ds` served as the conceptual basis for how Node-RED receives, processes, and publishes messages.
+To see these files, login to the TxT controller (Local Flow under Login Credentials, see Appendices at the bottom of page).

 ### Factory Control Options:
 The factory accepts only the following workpiece color types as valid order inputs: